andrewstarritt/quaternion/README.md

-Altough there are already a number of Quaternion Python implementations out there, this has the advantage of speed over the pure Python implementations and the advantage of no dependencies on other modules such as numpy.
+Altough there are already a number of Quaternion Python implementations out there, this has the advantage of speed over the pure Python implementations and the advantage of no dependencies on any other modules such as numpy.

 ## references